earthbound19/_ebScreenplays/README.md

 The only thing you need to know to write screenplays is a few technical things you can learn that are built into the fountain format, and a love of stories and storytelling, and to write in a way that can be immediately rendered sensible and/or literal to actors and cinematographers.

-Do not let anybody fool you that you need to know anything more than that.
-Just follow your guts, wits, and heart.
+Just follow your guts, wits, heart, and sillies.
 That is all.
+If your heart has been ripped out by life and is telling you never to be silly (or it can't, because it's on an alter cut up somewhere), I'm sorry.
+Go back in time and hang out with the Greek traged . . . ists.
+Oh snap!
+You can't.

 Also, don't let anyone mislead you that there is any foolproof formula for creative writing.
 There absolutely positively _is not_.
 As William Goldman, the Oscar-winning writer of screenplays for “All the President's Men” and “Butch Cassidy and the Sundance Kid" said: "Nobody knows anything."
 Anyone who tells you otherwise is full of balogna.
 Cinema history is riddled with "structurally perfect" screenplays and "high concept" films that fell flat on their faces and deserved too.
 Cinema history is also full of gloriously imperfect things that succeeded and deserved to (and did not succeed but deserved to).